Includes yarn and pattern

 A light and lacy shawl inspired by the bright and beautiful sights found in the neighborhood of Triana in Seville, Spain.
 Lacy stitches represent the arches on the famous Triana bridge.
-The shawl is worked back and forth in rows with increases made along just one side of the shawl to create diagonal stripes across the entire shawl and a slightly asymmetric shape.

-TRIANA SHAWL PATTERN
+TRIANA SHAWL

 Designer: